Chattahooligans/hooligan-hymnal-app/docs/_deployment.md

 To edit the configuration for your app:

 - Make a copy of `example-config.js` and name it as `config.js`.
 YOu will be editing this new `config.js`.
+- Edit `.gitignore` to remove `config.js` so your fork has it in version control.

 ### /locales/